 During 2021, the Company amended the terms of its ATM offering program, under which the Company may, from time to time, sell up to \$350,000 of common shares over the term of the program.
-As of December 31, 2022, common shares with an aggregate value of \$294,985 remain available for issuance under the ATM program.
+As of December 31, 2023, common shares with an aggregate value of \$294,985 remain available for issuance under the ATM program.

 Underwritten Equity Offerings.
-During 2021, the Company entered into forward sales contracts for the sale of 16,000,000 common shares at a public offering price of \$12.11 per common share in an underwritten equity offering that have not yet settled.
+During 2021, the Company entered into forward sales contracts for the sale of 16,000,000 common shares at a public offering price of \$12.11 per common share in an underwritten equity offering.
 The forward sale contracts were settled in December 2022, and the Company received \$183,419 of net proceeds.
+The Company did not issue common shares as part of an underwritten offering in 2023.

 Stock Based Compensation.
-In addition, during the years ended December 31, 2022, 2021 and 2020, the Company issued 930,602, 949,573 and 756,380 of its common shares, respectively, to certain employees and trustees.
+In addition, during the years ended December 31, 2023, 2022 and 2021, the Company issued 1,284,704, 930,602 and 949,573 of its common shares, respectively, to certain employees and trustees.
 Typically, trustee share grants vest immediately.
 Employee share grants generally vest ratably, on anniversaries of the grant date, however, in certain situations vesting is cliff-based after a specific number of years and/or subject to meeting certain performance criteria.

 Share Repurchase Program.
 In August 2022, the Company's Board of Trustees authorized the repurchase of up to an additional 10,000,000 common shares under the Company's share repurchase program, which does not have an expiration date.
+There were no common shares repurchased during 2023.
 During 2022, 12,102,074 common shares were repurchased and retired for an average price of \$10.78 per share.
-During 2021, there were no share repurchases.
-As of December 31, 2022, 6,874,241 common shares remain available for repurchase under this authorization.
+As of December 31, 2023, 6,874,241 common shares remain available for repurchase under this authorization.
 The Company records a liability for repurchases that have not yet been settled as of the period end.
-There were no unsettled repurchases as of December 31, 2022.
+There were no unsettled repurchases as of December 31, 2023.

 Series C Preferred Stock.
-The Company had 1,935,400 shares of Series C Cumulative Convertible Preferred Stock ("Series C Preferred") outstanding at December 31, 2022.
+The Company had 1,935,400 shares of Series C Cumulative Convertible Preferred Stock ("Series C Preferred") outstanding at December 31, 2023.
 The shares have a dividend of \$3.25 per share per annum, have a liquidation preference of \$96,770, and the Company, if certain common share prices are achieved, can force conversion into common shares of the Company.
-As of December 31, 2022, each share was convertible into 2.4339 common shares.
+As of December 31, 2023, each share was convertible into 2.4339 common shares.
 This conversion ratio may increase over time if the Company's common share dividend exceeds certain quarterly thresholds.